Anna Christie: Adaptations

 The play was adapted by Bradley King for a 1923 film of the same name directed by John Griffith Wray and Thomas H. Ince, with stars Blanche Sweet, William Russell, George F. Marion, and Eugenie Besserer.

-The play inspired Kiri no Minato, directed by Kenji Mizoguchi in 1923, though the plot is quiet different from the original.
-This film is actually lost.
+The play inspired Kiri no Minato, directed by Kenji Mizoguchi in 1923, though the plot is quite different from the original.
+This film is lost.

 A 1930 film adaptation by Frances Marion was directed by Clarence Brown and starred Greta Garbo, Charles Bickford, George F. Marion and Marie Dressler.
 This pre-Code film used the marketing slogan "Garbo Talks!", as it was her first talkie.
 Her first spoken line has become her most famous: "Give me a whiskey with ginger ale on the side, and don't be stingy, baby."
 George F. Marion, who had performed the role of Anna's father in the original Broadway production, reprised the role in both the 1923 and 1930 film adaptations.

 A German-language adaptation, also starring Garbo, was filmed in 1930 and released the same year, using the same production as the English language film that had concluded filming in 1929.
 This version was adapted by Frances Marion, translated by Walter Hasenclever and directed by Jacques Feyder.
 In addition to Garbo, the cast included Theo Shall, Hans Junkermann, and Salka Viertel.

 In 1957, a thoroughly reworked adaptation by George Abbott with music and lyrics by Bob Merrill, called New Girl in Town, opened on Broadway.
 It ran for 431 performances.

 In 2018, Encompass New Opera Theatre presented an opera adaptation composed by Edward Thomas with a libretto by Joe Masteroff at the Baruch College Performing Arts Center in New York City.
 Directed by Nancy Rhodes and conducted by Julian Wachner, it featured Melanie Long in the title role, Frank Basile as Chris, Jonathan Estabrooks as Mat, Joe Hermlayn as Marthy and Mike Pirozzi as Larry.
 It ran for 12 performances.
 A recording with the original cast, produced by Thomas Z. Shepard and conducted by Julian Wachner, with the orchestra NOVUS New York, will be released by Broadway Records on August 16, 2019.
 It is a collaboration of Trinity Church and Encompass New Opera Theatre.